Skip to main content

 Banosh

-Hutsul (Carpathian) specialty of corn grits cooked with sour cream, served with fried pork fat, mushrooms, and bryndza cheese.
-Traditional dish cooked over fire in all Carpathian restaurants.
-Rich, hearty mountain food.
+A Hutsul (Carpathian) dish of corn grits cooked down in sour cream and topped with fried pork fat, mushrooms, and bryndza cheese.
+Carpathian restaurants cook it over open fire.
+It is rich, filling mountain food.

 Solyanka